-Waves4Power AB is developing and selling wave energy systems.
+Waves4Power AB develops and sells wave energy systems.
 The heart of the system is our proprietary WaveEL buoy – a point absorber – where the energy of the waves are converted into electrical power.
-A wave power park consist of a large number of WaveEL buoys linked together in an optimized power generation pattern.
+A wave power park consists of a large number of WaveEL buoys linked together in an optimized power generation pattern.

 WaveEL buoy THE HEART OF THE SYSTEM – a gigantic pump